voxtourai/voxtourai.github.io/_features_overview/how-does-voxrout-mode-work.md

    ![Tour Map]({{ site.baseurl }}/assets/images/voxrout-tour-page.webp)

-5. **Audio Guide Page:** This page features an audio narration and its exact text transcription for the selected Point of Interest.
+5. **Audio Guide Page:** This page features an audio narration and its text transcription for the selected Point of Interest.
 It also includes an image gallery, allowing users to browse visuals of the location.
-The interface provides simple playback controls and navigation between Points of Interest.
+The interface provides simple playback controls, including options to adjust the playback speed and volume.

    ![Tour Map]({{ site.baseurl }}/assets/images/voxrout-place-page.webp)